Gillian Brown (diplomat): Career

+Personal life

+Brown was a practicing Anglican.
+She died suddenly at her sister's home in Ravenstonedale, Cumbria in April 1999.

 Honours

 Brown was appointed CMG in 1971 and made a Dame (female equivalent of Knight) of the Royal Victorian Order in 1981.
 The King of Norway awarded her the Grand Cross of the Order of St Olav.
 She was an honorary fellow of her alma mater, Somerville College, Oxford, and honorary LLD of the University of Bath.